How is nasopharyngeal cancer diagnosed?

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into very detailed images of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to better see details.

 MRI scans may be a little more uncomfortable than CT scans.
 They take longer – often up to an hour.
 You may be asked to lie on a table that slides inside a large tube, which is confining and can upset people with a fear of enclosed spaces.
-Special, “open” MRI machines can sometimes help with this if needed.
+Special, “open” MRI machines can sometimes help with this if needed, but the drawback is that the images may not be as clear.
 The MRI machine makes buzzing and clicking noises that you may find disturbing.
 Some places will provide earplugs to help block this noise out.

 Like CT scans, MRIs can be used to try to determine if the cancer has grown into structures near the nasopharynx.
 MRIs are a little better than CT scans at showing the soft tissues in the nose and throat, but they’re not quite as good for looking at the bones at the base of the skull, a common place for nasopharyngeal cancer to grow.

 For a PET scan, you receive an injection of a form of radioactive sugar (known as fluorodeoxyglucose or FDG).
 The amount of radioactivity used is low.
 Because cancer cells in the body are growing rapidly, they absorb large amounts of the sugar.
 After about an hour, you are moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about your whole body.